Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 Data specialists have a set of data scientist skills that allow them to analyze and operate with data.
 The skills include statistical and mathematical knowledge, programming languages, infrastructure design, data visualization, etc.

 The level of skills and software features will vary according to what you want to analyze.

 Today businesses are constantly gathering more and more data on every dimension of their operations.

-Knowing how to manage these data and using it for decision making is what distinguish winners from losers.
+Knowing how to manage these data and using it for decision making is what distinguishes winners from losers.

-With the help of well-organized data driven decision making process and model, businesses can leverage their resources to provide relevant insights when and where they are needed.
+With the help of a well-organized data-driven decision-making process and model, businesses can leverage their resources to provide relevant insights when and where they are needed.

 Here is a great article about “34 business intelligence and marketing pros reveal their top tips for creating a data driven culture within an organization” from NGDATA.

 Silvia Vylcheva has more than 10 years of experience in the digital marketing world – which gave her a wide business acumen and the ability to identify and understand different customer needs.